rust-lang/miri/doc/tracing.md

 where `EnteredTraceSpan` is just a marker trait implemented by `()` and `tracing::span::EnteredSpan`.
 This function returns `()` by default (without calling the `span` closure), except in `MiriMachine` where if tracing is enabled it will return `span().entered()`.

-The code in `rustc_const_eval` calls this function when it wants to do tracing, and the compiler will supposedly optimize out tracing calls when tracing is disabled.
+The code in `rustc_const_eval` calls this function when it wants to do tracing, and the compiler will (hopefully) optimize out tracing calls when tracing is disabled.

 ### The `enter_trace_span!()` macro